Entertainment

 • D. Dona Drake

-Oscar-winning costume designer Jean Louis created the glistening attire Monroe.
+Oscar-winning costume designer Jean Louis created the glistening attire for Monroe.
 She had to be stitched into the flesh-colored gown before the party to avoid shattering any of the 2,500 crystals it was decorated with.

-Monroe had to be sewed into the dress because it was so form-fitting, which caused her entrance onto the Madison Square Garden stage to be delayed.
+Monroe had to be sewn into the dress because it was so form-fitting, which caused her entrance onto the Madison Square Garden stage to be delayed.
 It was allegedly dubbed “skin and beads” by her.

-According to the website of Ripley’s Believe It or Not!The $4.8 million Marilyn Monroe JFK birthday dress was the most expensive dress ever sold when it was purchased in November 2016.
+According to the website of Ripley’s Believe It or Not!T he $4.8 million Marilyn Monroe JFK birthday dress was the most expensive dress ever sold when it was purchased in November 2016.
 Jim Pattison, a business magnate from the small Saskatchewan town of Luseland, owns the corporation.

 Iris